 Data Visualization Engineer

 Data, data everywhere and not a drop to drink.
-The world is awash in data, and companies need experts to handle data so that they don’t drown in it.
+The world is awash in data, and companies need experts to handle data so they don’t drown in it.
 Data visualization engineers package all that fluid data into a form that can be easily digested and understood.
 Data visualization engineers straddle the data engineering and design worlds by marrying an understanding of the data with the ability to display that information beautifully.
-According to Lightcast, job postings requesting skills in data analysis and data visualization more than doubled in the last two years.
+According to Lightcast, job postings requesting data analysis and visualization skills have doubled in the last two years.

 Data visualization engineers create dashboards, charts, and other visualizations that different stakeholders in a company can use.
 Data visualization engineers may also use visual tools to identify anomalies in data to support data scientists as part of the data engineering process.
 They work with many different people in an organization and use a mix of programming and software tools to fulfill requests.
 They need to understand how data is structured and stored and how to access it.
 The role is an unusual blend of art and science that may appeal to people who don’t have the extensive computer science or statistics background required to be a data scientist.